GIGABOOST.AI

 • How Are Founders Closing Seed Rounds Today?

-The founders who are beating the 26-week average are those who treat fundraising as a technical acquisition funnel.
-They don't outsource the "relationship," but they do automate the "handshake."
+The founders beating the 26-week average treat fundraising as a technical acquisition funnel — they automate the "handshake" while owning the "relationship."
+They don't outsource the relationship, but they do automate the discovery and outreach that precedes it.

 This allows them to run a "competitive process" where multiple VCs are evaluating the deal simultaneously.
 Competitive tension is the single most effective way to reduce the time-to-close and increase valuation.